streetturtle/streetturtle.github.io/_posts/2015-09-30-simple-dnd.markdown

 ## Internet Explorer

-In IE dnd functionality is not supported by browser, so for IE we can just leave the default element by providing diffenrent css style.
+In IE dnd functionality is not supported by browser, so for IE we can just leave the default element by providing different css style.
 To do so here is conditional comments where this can be specified:

 {% highlight html %}
 <!-- IE 7, 8, 9 -->